What is a logical fallacy?

 History

-Aristotle was both the first formal logician—codifying the rules of correct reasoning—and the first informal logician—cataloging types of incorrect reasoning, namely, fallacies.
-He was both the first to name types of logical error, and the first to group them into categories in his book On Sophistical Refutations1.
+Aristotle was the first formal logician―codifying the rules of correct reasoning―and the first informal logician―cataloging types of incorrect reasoning, specifically, informal fallacies.
+He was both the first to name types of logical error, and the first to group them into categories in his book On Sophistical Refutations3.

 However, Aristotle's teacher, Plato, deserves credit for being the first philosopher to collect examples of bad reasoning, which is an important preliminary piece of field work before naming and cataloging.
-Plato's "Euthydemus"2 preserves a collection of fallacious arguments in dialogue form, putting the perhaps exaggerated examples into the mouths of two sophists, that is, itinerant teachers of rhetoric.
+Plato's dialogue "Euthydemus"4 preserves a collection of fallacious arguments by putting them in the mouths of two sophists, that is, itinerant teachers.
 For this reason, fallacious arguments are sometimes called "sophisms" and bad reasoning "sophistry".
-Aristotle refers to a few of these examples as instances of his named fallacies.
+Aristotle, in On Sophistical Refutations, refers to a few of these examples as instances of fallacies.

-In the centuries since Plato and Aristotle, many great philosophers and logicians have contributed to the study of fallacies, among them John Locke3, Jeremy Bentham4, John Stuart Mill5, and Arthur Schopenhauer6.
-Last century, an Australian philosopher, logician, and computer scientist, Charles L. Hamblin, wrote the highly-influential book Fallacies7, which is unfortunately hard to obtain nowadays.
+In the centuries since Plato and Aristotle, many great philosophers and logicians have contributed to the study of fallacies, among them John Locke5, Jeremy Bentham6, John Stuart Mill7, and Arthur Schopenhauer8.

-All of the above were efforts by those in the philosophical and logical tradition to understand mistakes in reasoning, but in the decades since Hamblin's history a separate research program has developed in psychology, associated especially with the psychologists Daniel Kahneman and the late Amos Tversky8.
+All of the above were efforts by those in the philosophical and logical tradition to understand mistakes in reasoning, but in the decades since Hamblin's history a separate research program has developed in psychology, associated especially with the late psychologists Daniel Kahneman and Amos Tversky10.
 Psychologists have mainly concentrated on mistakes in reasoning about probabilities, or what logicians call "induction".

 Another recent development outside of logic, philosophy, and psychology, is in the field of rhetoric.
-As I mentioned above, the philosophical tradition of logical fallacies began by criticizing the arguments of the sophists of ancient Greece, many of whom taught rhetoric.
+As I mentioned above, the philosophical tradition of logical fallacies began by criticizing the arguments of the sophists of ancient Greece, most of whom taught rhetoric.
 As a result, there has been something of a split between philosophy and rhetoric ever since, and rhetoricians have developed their own distinct treatment of fallacies, though there is considerable overlap with that of logicians.
-Perhaps the most influential recent work is the pragma-dialectical approach most often associated with the rhetoricians Frans Van Eemeren and the late Rob Grootendorst9.
+Perhaps the most influential recent work is the pragma-dialectical approach most often associated with the rhetoricians Frans van Eemeren and the late Rob Grootendorst11.

 Why study fallacies?

 Why study how to reason incorrectly; why not just study how to reason correctly?
-There are two reasons:
+There are three main reasons:

 Notes:

-3. John Locke, An Essay Concerning Human Understanding, Book IV, chapter xvii, sections 19-22, in Fallacies: Classical and Contemporary Readings (1995), edited by Hans V. Hansen & Robert C. Pinto, pp. 55-56.
+5. John Locke, An Essay Concerning Human Understanding, Book IV, chapter xvii, sections 19-22.